heyesr/rgraph/README.md

 RGraph
 ======

-This is the September 2014 release of RGraph
+This is the official Github repository of RGraph - an Open Source JavaScript charts library for websites.